webpack/webpack-cli/packages/webpack-cli/README.md

   -w, --watch              Watch for files changes
-  -h, --hot                Enables Hot Module Replacement --no-hot                 Disables Hot Module Replacement -s, --sourcemap string   Determine source maps to use --prefetch string        Prefetch this request
+  -h, --hot                Enables Hot Module Replacement --no-hot                 Disables Hot Module Replacement -d, --devtool string     Controls if and how source maps are generated.
+  --prefetch string        Prefetch this request
   -j, --json               Prints result as JSON --mode string            Defines the mode to pass to webpack